1961 CFL season: Grey Cup Championship

+Ken Ploen (QB), Winnipeg Blue Bombers – Grey Cup's Most Valuable Player.;

 The 1961 Grey Cup was the first CFL championship game to be decided in overtime.
 The 2005, 2016, and 2021 Grey Cups were also decided in overtime.
 It also marked the fourth time in five years that the championship was decided between the Blue Bombers and Tiger-Cats.